Built to Withstand the Elements: A Guide to a Truly Durable Farm Shed

 Q: What’s the difference between a farm shed and a regular garage shed?

 A: It primarily comes down to scale and engineering.
-Farm sheds are typically larger, require wider clearspans (often over 10m), are engineered for higher wind ratings, and are designed for heavier, more industrial use.
-They are built to house tractors, not just cars.
+Farm sheds are typically larger, require wider clear spans (often over 10 m), are engineered for higher wind ratings, and are designed for heavier, more industrial use.
+They’re built to house tractors and harvesters, not just cars.

 Q: How do I maintain my farm shed to ensure its longevity?